Cubs vs. Brewers Player Props Betting Odds

 - Carlos Santana has 103 hits with 28 doubles, 18 home runs, 53 walks and 68 RBI.
 He's also stolen six bases.

-- Santana takes an eight-game streak with at least one hit into this contest.
-In his last 10 games he is batting .282 with three doubles, two home runs, six walks and eight RBI.
+- Santana brings an eight-game streak with at least one hit into this matchup.
+During his last 10 outings he is batting .282 with three doubles, two home runs, six walks and eight RBI.

 Santana Recent Games